Western Africa: Sexualised violence – a legacy of two decades of armed conflict

 During the civil wars in Liberia from 1989 to 2003, between 60 and 70 per cent of all women and girls in the country were raped.
-In the country itself, the perpetrators have never been brought to justice.
-For decades, Liberian civil society has been calling for justice for the crimes committed during the civil war era, but the Liberian governments have failed to meet these demands.
-The first trial of a former rebel leader took place in Switzerland.
-In June 2021, a Swiss Federal Criminal Court sentenced him to 20 years in jail.
+In the country itself there has never been a criminal prosecution of the perpetrators, even though Liberian civil society has been calling for many years for justice for the crimes committed during the civil war era.
+The first court case against a former rebel leader took place in 2021 in Switzerland.
+The Swiss Federal Criminal Court sentenced him to 20 years imprisonment.

-In 2021, sexualised violence was the most commonly reported major crime in Liberia.
-Of all violent crimes, 70 per cent are rapes and so-called ”domestic violence“.
-Almost all of the survivors are women, and 80 per cent are minors.
-Civil society protests against sexualised violence and impunity led the governments in Sierra Leone and Liberia to declare states of national emergency in 2019 and 2020 and establish action plans to combat sexualised violence.
+Crimes of sexualised violence are among the most commonly reported major crimes in Liberia.
+Civil society protests against sexualised violence and impunity led the governments in Sierra Leone and Liberia to declare states of national emergency in 2019 and 2020.
+They also drafted Action Plans to combat sexualised violence.

-During the Ebola epidemic in West Africa from 2014 to 2016, there was a 50 per cent increase in teenage pregnancies in Sierra Leone.
+During the Ebola epidemic in West Africa from 2014 to 2016, there was a 50% increase in teenage pregnancies in Sierra Leone.
 Causes for this included a lack of protection, more rapes, and survival prostitution.
-In the Covid-19 pandemic the situation repeated itself: in the first six months of the pandemic in 2020, Liberia recorded more than 1,000 cases of sexualised and gender-based violence.
+During the Covid-19 pandemic the situation repeated itself: school closures led to an increase in teenage pregnancies.
+And in the first six months of the pandemic in 2020, Liberia alone recorded Covid-19 pandemic of sexualised and gender-based violence.

 “As women’s rights activists we will continue to make our voice heard in order to ensure that appropriate support structures for women and girls are made available – in particular during the pandemic.”

-Female genital cutting, also referred to as mutilation (FGM), is accepted as a common practice and has general public support in Sierra Leone, Liberia and Ivory Coast.
-In Liberia about one half of the female population is affected, in Ivory Coast more than one third.
-In Sierra Leone nine out of ten girls are cut.
+Female genital cutting, also referred to as mutilation (FGM), is accepted as a common practice and has general public support in Sierra Leone and Liberia.
+In Sierra Leone nine out of ten girls are cut in this way, and in Liberia it is five out of ten.
+Inn Ivory Coast, FGM has been prohibited by law since 1998.
+Nevertheless, more than one third of the female population is affected because many families take their daughters to neighbouring countries for the procedure.
 West African activists have been campaigning against this traditional practice for years, calling for prohibitions and education of the whole population on the issue.

-The West African women's movement looks back on a long history: they played a significant part in the anti-colonial resistance, in the struggles for equal rights, and in the historical protests of peace activists that led to the end of the Liberian civil war and the election of Ellen Johnson Sirleaf, Africa’s first democratically elected female president.
-However, although women play a leading role in peacebuilding and democratisation, their political participation is still very restricted.
-In the parliaments of Liberia, Sierra Leone and Ivory Coast, the proportions of women are only about 11 to 14 per cent.
+The West African women’s movement looks back on a long history: they played a significant part in the anti-colonial resistance, and in the historical protests of peace activists that led to the end of the Liberian civil war and the election in 2006 of Ellen Johnson Sirleaf, Africa’s first democratically elected female president.
+Although women played an important role in pacifying and democratising their countries, they rarely occupy political leadership positions and are even bullied and threatened if they run for political office.
+In the parliaments of Liberia and Ivory Coast, the proportions of women are only 11 resp.
+14 per cent.